- iPad initiative

 Hospitality Management takes students beyond the idea of customer service and into the idea of providing a customer experience.
 Graduates from this Major will cover the key areas of hospitality of food & beverage, accommodation and event management, coupled with engaged units offering industry related projects.
 The aim is to develop a career focus for graduates capable of managing hotels, resorts, clubs, food-service enterprises or other service-oriented businesses.
 The course provides specialised education in areas important to the hospitality industry such as hospitality operations management, planning and design of hospitality facilities, business management, industry research projects and an overview of the hospitality industry.

-The Human Resource Management and Industrial Relations Major is available at Campbelltown and Parramatta Campus.
+The Human Resource Management and Industrial Relations Major is available at Campbelltown and Parramatta Campuses.

-The Management Major is available at Bankstown, Campbelltown and Parramatta Campus.
+The Management Major is available at Bankstown, Campbelltown and Parramatta Campuses.

-The Marketing Major is available at Bankstown, Campbelltown and Parramatta Campus.
+The Marketing Major is available at Bankstown, Campbelltown and Parramatta Campuses.

-This Major satisfies the educational requirements for recognition as a Certified Practising Marketer and eligibility for membership of the Australian Marketing Institute.
+This Major satisfies the educational requirements for recognition as a Certified Practising Marketer and eligibility for membership of the Australian Marketing Institute and the Australian Market and Social Research Society.
 This Major prepares students for a career in any of the diverse fields of marketing in industry, commerce and in not-for-profit and government organisations.

 The Property Major is available in Distance mode and at Parramatta Campus.

-The Sport Management Major is available at Campbelltown Campus.
+The Sport Management Major is available at Campbelltown and Parramatta Campus.

 This Major is designed for people who seek careers in Australian and international Sport management.
 Specialist units provide students with a capacity to understand and function within the increasingly specialist context in which sport is played, organised and managed.
 Graduates are equipped with the skills and knowledge to manage sport experiences and resource pertaining to globalisation and emerging contemporary issues in sport.